Section 1: Handbook

 - The Graduate Studies Committee Chairperson notifies the Graduate School of the appointment

-The Graduate Studies Committee Chairperson serves as a temporary advisor for incoming Ph.D. students and assists the students in choosing courses and in initiating their graduate program during the ﬁrst year of study.
+The Graduate Studies Committee Chairperson serves as a temporary advisor for incoming graduate students and assists the students in choosing courses and in initiating their graduate program during the first year of study.

 In the event a student does not find a laboratory for their dissertation research, the student can complete a fourth rotation to try to find an advisor.
 If a student has not found a research laboratory for their dissertation research, the student will meet with the Graduate Studies Committee chairperson to discuss options for a master’s degree.